 Our goals in the Department of Studio Art are to inspire creativity, to foster critical thinking and to help you develop the competencies necessary for effective leadership roles in art.

-In addition to exceptional studio, exhibition and campus resources, you can participate in the wide variety of cultural and career options available throughout Dallas and Fort Worth.
+In addition to exceptional studio, exhibition and campus resources, you can participate in a wide variety of cultural and career options available throughout Dallas and Fort Worth.
 We also offer regular opportunities to study and travel in foreign countries.

-We have approximately 60 teaching assistantships and fellowships and 20 area assistantships available each long semester.
+We have approximately 50 teaching assistantships and fellowships and 12 area assistantships available each long semester.
 Numerous other scholarships open to all graduate art majors are offered annually.

 New M.F.A. students may be eligible to receive $1,000 Academic Achievement Scholarships for their first year of study.
 This award qualifies a student for in-state tuition rates and is renewable for a second year if the student makes satisfactory progress in their program.
 For more information about scholarships, visit the art website .